ShapeGroup/kimera-frontend-framework/README.md

 &nbsp;

-If you like this project, you would like to click on the ★ above this page<br />
-and follow us on the official fanpage: [kimera framework](https://www.facebook.com/KimeraFramework/)
+If you like this project, we would like to have your appreciation: click on the ★ above this page and follow us on the official fanpage: [kimera framework](https://www.facebook.com/KimeraFramework/)